Straight to the Point

 The illustrative 9.2% ROI is based on use placing a 25% deposit on all the properties based on market value at the time they were bought and only making interest payments thereafter.

-I will write in more detail about our property portfolio, our experience as landlords and lessons from refurbishment projects in future posts.
+I will write in more detail about our property portfolio, our experience renting out our spare bedrooms, as landlords and lessons from refurbishment projects in future posts.

 Why Property Crowdfunding Is NOT for Me?